pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 ### Frames

-You might know what `<iframe>` is, but you probably haven’t used `<frame>` element much.
+You might know what `<iframe>` is, but you probably haven’t used the `<frame>` element much.
 It serves a similar purpose by giving you a “window” to another document.
 The main difference between them is that `<iframe>` is a standalone element, but `<frame>` elements come in sets called `<frameset>`.
 And those framesets have some layout capabilities!

 To make the layout that we’re aiming for, we’ll need three frames in a set: two for columns and one in the middle for the gap.
 The exact widths for our frames could be specified in the `cols` attribute.
 It doesn’t matter that the total width exceeds 100%, browsers won’t overflow the set, just like they do with tables.